sergiokopplin/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 I am a Ph.D. student at TU Delft.
 I do research on employing Machine Learning techniques in field of Computational Mechanics of Materials.
-I am currently developing a Deep Learning model to simulate behaviour of materials.
+I am currently developing a Deep Learning model to simulate the behaviour of materials.

 Personality-wise, I am self-thaught and goal-oriented.